slowernews/wisdom-tldr/README.md

 > *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.'*

-A person starts to live when he can live outside himself.<br>
+A person starts to live when he can live outside himself.
 Be in the moment instead of being in your head.

 > *'On improvisation is more productive to say 'yes and' instead of 'yes but'.
 Get rid of ego and add value.
 No judgment.'*